-\item \textit{Directive Tx and Rx.} To further improve the capacity, we can use directive antennas both in the transmitter and receiver which can be configured with $G^{\rm t}=G^{\rm r}=1/\lambda$ (the antenna areas are then proportional to $\lambda$).
+\item \textit{Directive Tx and Rx.} To further improve the capacity, we can use directive antennas both in the transmitter and receiver, which can be configured with $G^{\rm t}=G^{\rm r}=1/\lambda$ (the same antenna design can be used as in the previous case).
 The black curves in Fig.~\ref{fig_C_vs_lambda} depict the corresponding capacity.
-Compared to the case of isotropic Tx and directive Rx, we now see an even faster capacity growth because the SNR is independent of the wavelength due to antenna gains.
-We can achieve enormous capacities thanks to the vast number of spatial and spectral degrees-of-freedom obtained as $f_c$ increases.
+Compared to the case of isotropic Tx and directive Rx, we now see an even faster capacity growth because the SNR is independent of the wavelength due to selected antenna gains.
+We can achieve enormous capacities thanks to the vast number of spatial and spectral DOF obtained as $f_c$ increases.
 As seen from Fig.~\ref{fig_C_vs_lambda}(b), we don't even need more spectrum to reach a massive capacity, but the multiplexing gain is sufficient. \end{itemize}

 We observed that with isotropic antennas, there is a finite asymptotic limit in Fig.~\ref{fig_C_vs_lambda}(a) and (b).
 It is the same regardless of whether the bandwidth increases with $f_c$ or is fixed, and can be characterized as follows.